-Using a 401k Withdrawal or Loan To Pay Off Debts
+Using a 401k Loan To Pay Off Credit Card Debt vs. a Withdrawal

 by Gary Foreman

 Have you hit hard times?
 Struggling with paying your credit card debt?
-Consider these pros and cons before you take out a 401k withdrawal or loan to pay off your debts.
+Consider these pros and cons before you take out a 401k loan or withdraw to pay off your debts.
 Another option for tackling your debt may serve you better financially.

 Gary,

 I need some advice.
 My credit card debt is becoming a problem.
 Ever since they cut my hours at work, I’ve only been able to pay the minimum.
 My balance is $9,700.
 It’s been growing a little each month.
-I’m thinking of making a withdrawal from my 401k to pay off the credit cards.
+I’m considering taking a withdrawal or a loan from my 401k to pay off the credit cards.
 I’d do it except for the penalties and the fact that I just turned 40, so I’m starting to think about retirement.
 What should I do?

 Nick

 This is a good question and one that’s frequently asked.
 Money that we’ve stashed away in a 401k plan looks tempting, especially when we’re struggling to make the minimum payments.
-Let’s see if we can help you decide whether to raid that 401k to pay off your credit card debts.
+401k loans and withdrawals both come with financial risks you need to consider.
+Let’s see if we can help you decide whether to get a 401k withdrawal or 401k loan to pay off your credit card debts — or to find another debt repayment option.

-Let’s begin by seeing what happens if you pull the money out of your 401k and use it to pay off credit card balances.
+Let’s begin by looking at what happens if you pull the money out of your 401k and use it to pay off credit card balances.

 And, unless you qualify for a hardship exception, you’ll also pay a 10% early withdrawal penalty.

-So it’s probably true that you’ll lose 35% of any money withdrawn to the IRS.
+So, it’s probably true that you’ll lose about 32% of any money withdrawn to the IRS.
 We’ll also assume that you want to end up with $10,000 (the math is much easier to illustrate).

-Many who make a 401k withdraw fail to consider how it will affect future wealth.
+Many who make a 401k withdrawal fail to consider how it will affect future wealth.
 That’s because you won’t face the costs until you retire.

-To illustrate, we’ll assume that you were able to earn 5% on that money if you left it in the 401k.
+To illustrate, we’ll assume that you could earn 5% on that money if you left it in the 401k.
 At that rate, the money would double every 14 years.
-So by the time you retire in your late 60s, it would have doubled two times and would be worth about $60,000.
+So, by the time you retire in your late 60s, it would have doubled two times and would be worth about $60,000.

 There will be an interest rate applied to the loan.
 Check with your plan administrator to find out what the interest rate will be.